 PSY 334 Cr.3

 This course will examine the role of psychological factors in health, wellness, and illness.
 The focus will be on the interdependence of physiological, psychological, and sociocultural factors on the experience and treatment of acute and chronic illness.
 There will be a strong emphasis on the mind/body connection and evidence-based mind/body interventions (e.g., physical, psychological, spiritual, social, emotional, and intellectual).
 Ethical considerations, multicultural contexts, and public policy issues in treatment and research will be considered.
 Prerequisite: PSY 100 and six additional credits in PSY; or PSY 100 and BIO 312 or ESS 205.
-Offered Fall, Spring.
+Offered Fall, Spring, Summer.